Rishika1954/Bootcamp-/README.md

 Welcome to the Data Drifters repository, your ultimate destination for mastering Python coding, data structures, data manipulation, and data visualization.
 This projects documents my learning journey through Futurense bootcamp wherein I use comprehensive resources to enhance my data science skills.

-My repository is regularly updated with a variety of learning materials and practical exercises.
+This repository is regularly updated with a variety of learning materials and practical exercises.
 Here’s a glimpse of what you can expect:

 1. Python Coding